Hologos/dotfiles/ADOPTION.md

 This document explains what to do if you want to adopt these dotfiles for your use case.

 Ideally you should go through all modules and decide if you want to keep them or not.
-Also you should go through all files and replace all occurrences of usernames, names, email addresss and replace it with your own.
+Also you should go through all files and replace all occurrences of usernames, names, email addreses and replace it with your own.
 I try to load those from `~/.localrc` as much as possible but it's not always possible reference a shell variable.

 ## What you definitely have to go through